LARPING IN HOT WEATHER

 The easiest way to prepare for hot weather is to take a hard look at your kit.
 What can you leave behind or not bring to site that will not be appropriate for hot temperatures?

-We have more lenient rules for armor in Texas.
-You can find the details on our Local Rules page, but we won’t be actively enforcing costuming requirements for armor.
+• We use more lenient rules for armor in Texas.
+We won’t be actively enforcing costuming requirements for armor during our high-temperature games, per the allowances in the Player’s Guide on page 79.
 Leave the heavy armor at home, it’s okay!

-Consider a wide-brimmed hat or umbrella.
-While there are many trees at Camp Kachina, the best way is to create your own shade!
+• Consider a wide-brimmed hat or umbrella.
+While there are many trees at Camp Bluebonnet Shores, the best way is to create your own shade!
 There’s a reason cowboys wore big hats in the wild west, and our tiny boomtown should be no exception.

 Drink water Early and often